 No problem!
 If you have a small number of books you’d like to donate, we encourage you to go ahead and choose one of our , and put them in the Little Free Library of your choice directly.

 If you have a larger number of books you’d like to donate, but don’t want to hang onto them until the spring, feel free to contact Maarten Jacobs (email@example.com) with the Near Westside Initiative.
 He will be happy to help you get your books to the LFLs.

 Please see our new and improved for a breakdown of the types of books we’d like to receive.

 A new look

 As mentioned in Jill’s post, I’ve been working on a stamp design to replace the book plates you may have gotten used to seeing.
 In the last week, I have also processed another 2,000 books (1,913, to be exact) while testing out my stamp design.
 The results were great (as you can see on the left)!
 The book plates/stickers were excellent for starting out, but ultimately very time consuming when it came time to work through the hundreds of books we received through our book drive this spring.
 With the new self-inking stamp in hand, my average speed was about 250 books per hour!
 The stamp isn’t perfect–I ran into some trouble when working with children’s books, which tend to have pictures everywhere, so there’s no good place to stamp in the first place, and also have waxy or plastic pages (see example at right).
 However, many of the children’s books were already left unmarked, as the book plates were to large for them.

-In case you’re interested in making stamps of your own, I heartily recommend the nice folks at Central Marking.
+In case you’re interested in making stamps of your own, I heartily recommend the nice folks at .
+If something happened https://pro-academic-writers.com/ academic writing help in the past, the usage of that is more appropriate.
 They’re located right here in town, and were very helpful and communicative when I had questions or problems with my stamp design.